BatchLLM: Optimizing Large Batched LLM Inference with Global Prefix Sharing and Throughput-oriented Token Batching: Evaluation

 As shown in Fig.\ref{fig:token-reusing-ratio}, we can see the token saving ratio is improved in \SYS{} across different settings.
-And it becomes higher when the sharing-degree of requests is larger.
+And it becomes higher when the sharing-degree is larger.
 Specifically, in the microbenchmark setting where length of shared prefix is 2000 and the \textit{sharing-degree} is 16, \SYS{} achieves 85.2\% token saving ratio, the upper bound in this scenario, comparing to the 40.1\% token saving ratio in \textit{vLLM + chunked-prefill + prefix-caching}.
-For the industry workload, \SYS{} also makes a token saving ratio of 58.1\%, while the number of \textit{vLLM + chunked-prefill + prefix-caching} is 35.8\%.
-It is worth mentioning that \SYS{} can achieve the best token reusing since it performs explicit common prefix management.
 With the increase of the requests number and the length of prefix, it can be expected that the implicit LRU cache policy of vLLM's prefix-caching can suffer more from the eviction of the reusable KV context, while the inference could benefit more from \SYS{}.
 For example, when the length of shared prefix is 16000, and the share degree is 16, the token reusing ratio of vLLM and SGLang are 6.3\% and 5.2\%, while the reusing ratio of \SYS{} is 92.6 \%, much better than the other two baselines.